-Quantification of Drug Concentrations over Time in Liver Compartments.
 To quantify the liver concentrations, a gamma counter that measured count rates every 20 seconds was placed 1 cm above a liver lobe.
-The counter measured the radioactivity in a region of interest that was identical in each experiment.
-To transform the count rates into drug concentrations, the total liver radioactivity was measured by an activimeter (Isomed 2000; Canberra, Saint-Quentin-en-Yvelines, France) at the end of each experiment and was related to the last count rates.
-DTPA, BOPTA, and MEB concentrations in common bile duct and HVs were measured every 5 minutes with a gamma counter (Canberra).
-In great vessels, bile ducts, and livers, micromolar concentrations are expressed.
+The counter measured the radioactivity in a region-of-interest that was identical in each experiment.
+To transform the count rates into drug concentrations, the total liver radioactivity was measured by an activimeter (Isomed 2000, Canberra, Saint-Quentin-en-Yvelines, France) at the end of each experiment and was related to the last count rates.
+DTPA, BOPTA, and MEB concentrations in common bile duct and hepatic veins were measured every 5 min with a gamma counter (Camberra, Saint-Quentin-en-Yvelines, France).
+Concentrations are expressed in μ M in great vessels, bile duct, and livers.
 We considered that 1 g of liver was close to 1 ml.
 All concentrations measured in solutions or livers ranged within standard values.
 Bile samples were diluted.